Shyam-123pandey/Resume-parser/README.md

 > emits configurable JSON output — without ever transforming a source directly
 > into the output format.

+##  Design Philosophy & Technical Decisions

+This project was built to showcase the ability to design a **clean data pipeline**, handle **messy real-world inputs**, and make **thoughtful software engineering decisions**.

+Key design decisions include:
+- **Separation of Concerns:** Raw sources are never transformed directly into the output schema.
+Everything passes through an intermediate canonical model.
+- **Intelligent Conflict Resolution:** When sources disagree (e.g., a CSV vs. a Resume on a job title), the pipeline uses configurable priority rules rather than arbitrary overwrites.
+- **Auditability (Provenance):** Every single data point maintains a strict audit trail (provenance) and a confidence score, ensuring that data hygiene can always be verified in a production environment.
+- **Extensibility:** Adding a new data source (like a new ATS API) requires zero changes to the core normalization, deduplication, or validation logic.

 ---

 ## Architecture